James Corden bids an emotional farewell to 'The Late Late Show' | KRDO

 By Toyin Owoseje, CNN

-After eight years and multiple Emmy awards, James Corden‘s time as host of “The Late Late Show” has come to an end.
+After eight years and multiple Emmy awards, James Corden‘s time as host of “The Late Late Show” is coming to an end.

 The English presenter and actor announced his departure from the show, which was home to popular segments such as “Carpool Karaoke,” last April.
 He later revealed that his desire to spend more time with his family prompted the move.